glic3rinu/passlib/docs/lib/passlib.hash.rst

 All these schemes are/were used by various unix flavors to store user passwords;
 most are based on the DES block cipher, and predate the arrival of the :ref:`modular crypt format <modular-crypt-format>`.
-There are all considered insecure (at best).
+There are all considered insecure (at best), but may be useful when reading legacy password entries:

 .. toctree::
     :maxdepth: 1